flyingpeakock/Console_sudoku/README.md

 To remove a specific pencil mark enter that number in the box when in pencil mode.

+### Command line arguments
+Arguments can be passed to the program when executing, the following arguments are:
+nocolor disables red text on wrong input
+noinstructions does not print the instructions to the right of the board
+nocoords does not print the coordinates around the board notitle does not print the title
+nomode does not print the mode the user is currently in clean is equivalent to noinstructions, nocoords, notitle and nomode

+None or all of the arguments may be passed to the program.

 ## How to Install
 clone this repository then compile using g++
 ```